NetworkBlockDevice/nbd/doc/proto.md

        - String, query to list a subset of the available metadata contexts.

-    If zero queries are sent, then the server MUST return all the metadata contexts that are available to the client to select on the given export with `NBD_OPT_SET_META_CONTEXT`.

     For details on the query string, see under `NBD_OPT_SET_META_CONTEXT`.

     The server MUST either reply with an error (for instance `EINVAL` if the option is not supported), or reply with a list of `NBD_REP_META_CONTEXT` replies followed by `NBD_REP_ACK`.

+    If zero queries are sent, then the server MUST return all the metadata contexts that are available to the client to select on the given export with `NBD_OPT_SET_META_CONTEXT`, save that:

+    If one or more queries are sent, then the server MUST return those metadata contexts that are available to the client to select on the given export with `NBD_OPT_SET_META_CONTEXT`, and which match one or more of the queries given.
+The support of wildcarding within the leaf-name portion of the query string is dependent upon the namespace.

+    In either case, however:

+    * the server MAY return an incomplete list if returning a complete list would require undue resources.

+    * the server MAY return a context consisting of a namespace and a colon only (i.e. omitting the leaf-name) to indicate that the namespace contains a large number of possible contexts within that namespace (for instance a namespace `X-backup` with contexts that indicate whether blocks were written after a given date might accept queries of the form `'X-backup:modifiedtime>[unixdate]'` where `[unixdate]` is an arbitrary integer, and in this case it might simply return `X-backup:`)

     The metadata context ID in these replies is reserved and SHOULD be set to zero; clients MUST disregard it.